 "Every track and every area has a 'national champion' of every type of racing.
 This has so confused the sports writers that they give up in disgust after trying to give the public an accurate picture."

-Louis Jerome "Red" Vogt, renowned mechanic from Atlanta and one of those attending the meeting, has generally been given credit for coming up with the name for the new organization; and on February 21, 1948, the National Association for Stock Car Auto Racing was incorporated.
+The NCSCC was disbanded and a set of rules is established and Louis Jerome "Red" Vogt, renowned mechanic from Atlanta and one of those attending the meeting, has generally been given credit for coming up with the name for the new organization; and on February 21, 1948, the National Association for Stock Car Auto Racing was incorporated.

-Incorporated on February 21, 1948, the organization hired Erwin "Cannonball" Baker to be the first Commissioner of Racing.
+The organization hired Erwin "Cannonball" Baker to be the first Commissioner of Racing.
 The new organization sanctioned its first race on the Daytona Beach road/beach course in February of 1948, several days before it was legally incorporated.
 More than 14,000 fans watched that first event, a 150-miler that Red Byron won ahead of Teague, Raymond Parks, Buddy Shuman, and Wayne Pritchett.

 The points system was written on a bar room napkin.
 The original plans for NASCAR included three distinct divisions: Modified, Roadster, and Strictly Stock.
 The Modified and Roadster classes were seen as more attractive to fans.